Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Your approach risks sidelining the very communities we aim to uplift.
 We need to prioritize social equity in our economic models."

-### Scene 2: Seeking Common Ground
+### Scene 2: Finding Balance
-*Setting: A quiet café after a long day of meetings.*
+*Setting: A virtual meeting space where they attempt to reconcile their views.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"